magmide/magmide/essay.md

 Obviously a language that allows robust verification of any useful program will be an obvious fit for critical software of all kinds, such as blockchains/smart contracts, cryptography, firmware, operating systems, language runtimes, financial/legal/medical applications, web servers, databases, etc. But there are a few specific uses I'm personally excited to pursue once this language is functional.

-high-level but statically lowered asynchronous actor-first borrow-checked language, ideal for application domains and high-level targets like webassembly and operating system environments
+high-level but statically lowered asynchronous actor-first borrow-checked language, ideal for application domains and high-level targets like webassembly and operating system environments. inspired by ponylang and its awareness of actor boundaries to allow aliasing in the presence of mutation

 metaprogrammable databases

-verified tree-like reactivity frameworks
+verified tree-like reactivity frameworks. especially doable with smarter actor-graph-aware lifetime systems

 semver enforcing package managers